 As soon as cracks begin to show on your asphalt’s surface, clean them thoroughly and fill them up ASAP.
 Cracks that grow into potholes can cause accidents.
 If you fill cracks the moment you notice them, you are saving time and money while helping prevent more damage and bigger issues in the long run.

 Depending on the size and extent of the cracks, we have cold-pour liquid crack filler and hot-pour crack filler that would work wonders for your asphalt.
-For a large network of cracks that look like a spider web or the back of an alligator, use the Gator Patch for best results.
+For a large network of cracks that looks like a spider web or the back of an alligator, use the Gator Patch for best results.

 For more information on how to identify and fill cracks properly, check out our crack repair article and our comprehensive crack repair guide for professionals.